joey-ma/joey-ma.github.io/README.md

 ## Acknowledgments

-This project was initially based on [NextJSTemplates/startup-nextjs](https://github.com/NextJSTemplates/startup-nextjs).
-Many thanks to the creators for their great work!
+Thanks to the creators of [NextJSTemplates/startup-nextjs](https://github.com/NextJSTemplates/startup-nextjs) for allowing me to get things up and running quickly!

 Credit for the (cute) [quick brown fox](https://codepen.io/lynnandtonic/pen/YzQbVLZ) goes to [Lynn Fisher](https://codepen.io/lynnandtonic)